10 Strategies for Pet Tax Deductions

 An aquarium can provide a calming and visually appealing atmosphere for customers and employees and can also serve as a unique branding opportunity.
 The cost of the aquarium itself, including the cost of maintenance, cleaning, feeding, care for the aquarium, and of course the cost of the fish themselves may be deductible as a business expense.

-When your animals are making money for you, all of the expenses related to the operation are going to be deductible against the income.
 At the very least, you would be reporting the income and operations on a Schedule C on your 1040.
 Again, all expenses related to the purchase, and ongoing expenses such as food, bedding, boarding, and grooming supplies, including veterinary care and medication will be deductible.

 The Hobby Loss Rule